Sparkleloyalty/Sparkle-Proof-Of-Loyalty/README.md

 ### Definition

-**Proof Of loyalty** - is an alternative consensus mechanism or series of smart contracts that can deter unknown service abuse by requiring an unchanged state or particular condition for a predetermined period.
+**Proof Of loyalty** - Is an alternative consensus mechanism or series of smart contracts that can deter unknown service abuse by requiring an unchanged state or particular condition of a token holder for a predetermined period.

 ### Sparkle Token Information

 Sparkle (SPRKL) is a decentralized permissionless network, which means that no central entity has the authority to edit the ledger, shut down the chain, or change its protocols.
 Sparkle’s main use case act’s a digital asset that can be transferred, traded, bought and sold.
 Sparkle was built using [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) a library for secure smart contract development.

-**Note** This token was developed to produce very finite supply similar to Bitcoin their will never be more than 70 million sparkle mined or in circulation
+**Note** This token was developed to produce very finite supply similar to Bitcoin there will never be more than 70 million sparkle mined or in circulation

 | **Field**          | **Type** | **value**                                              |
 | :--------------- | :-------- | :------------------------------------------------------ |